Visa policy of India: 2019

 In January 2019 the Indian government updated e-Visa rules for all eligible countries.
 The validity of Indian e-tourist and e-Business Visa was increased from 60 days with double entry to up-to 1 year with multiple entries.
 The validity count starts from the day of being granted the e-visa online and not from the day of physical entry as before.

-For e-tourist visa, continuous stay during each visit shall not exceed 90 days for all eligible nationals of e-tourist visa except for nationals of US, UK, Japan and Canada.
-For nationals of US, UK, Japan and Canada, continuous stay during each visit should not exceed 180 days.
+For e-tourist visa, continuous stay during each visit shall not exceed 180 days for nationals of Canada, Japan, United Kingdom and United States, or 90 days for nationals of other eligible countries.
 No FRRO (Foreigners Regional Registration Officer) registration is required.

-For e-business visa, continuous stay during each visit should not exceed 180 days for nationals of all countries who are eligible for grant of e-business visa and no FRRO (Foreigners Regional Registration Officer) registration is required if the stay is for less than 180 days.
+For e-business visa, continuous stay during each visit should not exceed 180 days for nationals of all eligible countries, and no FRRO (Foreigners Regional Registration Officer) registration is required if the stay is for less than 180 days.

 During 2019, Saudi Arabia, Belarus and Benin were added to the list of e-Visa eligible countries.

 In August 2019, Indian Government announced a 30 Day Visa during the peak season for 25 Dollars.